 Despite the impressive complexity of the inferred invasion routes, most of the population genetics methods that we used provided congruent results.
 Basic measurements and representations of genetic variation within and between samples (e.g. allelic richness, FST, NJ tree) and the use of Bayesian clustering methods implemented in STRUCTURE or BAPS software provided a first set of meaningful qualitative insights into the invasion routes of HA.
 Clustering methods also made it possible to classify samples into sensible genetic units.
 The subsequent use of ABC methods then made it possible to carry out rigorous tests for evolutionary relationships between these predefined genetic units.
 We argue that the combined use of several methods, as in this study, is crucial, given the known difficulties in making robust inferences about complex genetic structure from data for a large set of sampling sites (e.g. Evanno et al. 2005; Kalinowski 2011; Konecny et al. 2013; Lombaert et al. 2011; Waples & Gaggiotti 2006).

 ABC is a powerful method, but it can give questionable results if misused.
 It is important, therefore, to check the quality of the results obtained thoroughly (Bertorelle et al. 2010; Cornuet et al. 2010; Robert et al. 2011).
 Our estimates of type I and type II error rates in several ABC analyses suggest that, overall, we had sufficient power to discriminate between the sets of scenarios studied.
 Interestingly, we found that, despite the robustness of our first set of ABC analyses, the choice of datasets for the analysis did, in some cases, affect the selection of the most likely scenario.
-This was particularly true for analyses of the prime origin of the Eastern European cluster.
-More surprisingly, analyses focusing on the population clusters of Brazil, Argentina, Western Europe and the South of France provided different results depending on the source dataset used.
-However, in all the analyses carried out, a single scenario predominated, and this scenario was, in each case, consistent with previous population genetics analyses.
+This was particularly true for analyses of the prime origin of the Eastern European cluster, and to a lower extent forMore surprisingly analyses focusing on the population clusters of Brazil, Argentina, Western Europe and the South of France.
+However, in all the replicate analyses carried out, a single scenario predominated, and this scenario was, in each case, consistent with previous population genetics analyses.
 Closer analysis of the cases in which the “wrong scenario” was selected indicated that type I errors may have been responsible for these incorrect selections.
 For example, when the ENA-origin scenario was simulated for the analysis of the Brazilian population I-SA-Cur, most of the type I errors (the overall type I error was 0.39, Table S4) were associated with scenarios identifying the source population as the African population (0.19) or an admixture between the ENA and African populations (0.07).
 Consistent with these findings, these two scenarios were those systematically presenting the highest posterior probabilities, together with the ENA-origin scenario, in analyses of real datasets (Table S3), leading to erroneous conclusions in some cases.
-We show here that the choice of population samples can have non-negligible consequences for the conclusions drawn from a single ABC analysis.
+We hence show here that the choice of population samples can have non-negligible consequences for the conclusions drawn from a single ABC analysis.
 The common practice of pooling differentiated population samples may also give misleading results, as illustrated by the erroneous result obtained with the “pool-high-FST” sample set for analysis of the invasion history of the Argentinian sample I-SA-Arg (Table 3).
-We argue that the use of different sample sets and comparisons of the results obtained in these different comparisons, together with the calculation of type I and type II errors, would be a sensible solution, making it possible to minimize the misinterpretation of ABC analyses (see also Box 1).
+We argue that the use of different sample sets and comparisons of the results obtained in these different comparisons, together with the calculation of type I and type II errors, represents a sensible solution, making it possible to minimize the misinterpretation of ABC analyses (see also Box 1).

 Conclusion